 There’s some learning to go with your leisure – all guests get a background on Darwin’s work on the island and the evolution of its distinctive wildlife.

 In a big way.
 They help with reforestation (guests can help out if they like), have begun growing native cacao plants, use purified rainwater across the camp and most produce comes from their farm.
+Menus are fixed, to reduce food waste, and tents have been carefully placed to enhance natural air flow and reduce the need for air-conditioning.

 For a sundowner, head straight to the viewing deck and drink in the showstopping sunset panoramas.
 For dinner, take a seat at the communal dining table – it’s the best place for swapping Galápagos tales.